How To Create A Certified Wildlife Habitat Yard or Garden

 So this is the summer; the summer of native perennials filling up our garden beds.
 After a few seasons of growing and harvesting vegetables and planting berry bushes in our garden, this was finally the year I decided to turn our yard into a Certified Wildlife Habitat®.

-I’ve been making small changes to our yard for the last few years to create more regenerative spaces.
+I’ve made minor changes to our yard for the last few years to create more regenerative spaces.
 I’ve added compost to our raised garden beds, stopped using synthetic fertilizer on our lawn, and canceled our mosquito spray service, among other things.
 But thus far, most of the changes have been pretty small.

 After tiring of the annual vegetable sowing and harvesting habit last fall, I decided over the winter to take a break from planting annuals.
-Other parts of our yard were beginning to get a bit messy due to a lack of attention.
+Other parts of our yard were getting messy due to a lack of attention.
 Those areas needed some love, and I decided to give them love in the form of native plants to create more habitats for pollinators and other native species.

 Hiring a Professional Native Plant Landscaping Company

-Having neither the time nor the interest in figuring it all out myself, I hired Soil Shepherds (they were awesome!), a local landscaping company that specializes in native plants and regenerative landscaping practices, to help me transform some of the spaces and beds in our yard.
-After a couple of phone calls and a consultation visit to our property, we agreed on some design plans to start the process of transitioning our large yard to a native plant haven.
+Having neither the time nor the interest in figuring it out myself, I’ve hired professional landscapers to help me transform some of the spaces and beds in our yard.
+After several phone calls and a consultation visit to our property, we agreed on design plans to start transitioning our large yard to a native plant haven.

-We didn’t have an endless budget, so we prioritized a few spaces in our yard that felt easiest to tackle and also offered the biggest bang for our buck.
-In due time, we can hopefully update other areas of our relatively large yard.
-But for now, I was happy to start small, learn more about which native species grew well in our community (and didn’t get devoured by deer!), and transition our yard over time.
+We didn’t have an endless budget, so we prioritized a few spaces in our yard that felt easiest to tackle and offered the biggest bang for our buck.
+Hopefully, we can update other areas of our relatively large yard in time.
+But for now, I was happy to start small, learn which native species grew well in our community (and didn’t get devoured by deer!), and transition our yard over time.

 What is a Certified Wildlife Habitat?

 A Certified Wildlife Habitat is a garden designed to be a haven for local birds, butterflies, and other wildlife.
-These wildlife gardens, which are great for healthy ecosystems, offer food, water, cover, and places to raise young for a variety of native species.
+These wildlife gardens, which are great for healthy ecosystems, offer food, water, cover, and places to raise young for various native species.
 They are also managed using sustainable practices.
-And you can create one in your own yard today!
+And you can create one in your yard today!

 How To Become a Certified Wildlife Habitat